Ukraine is united in its resistance – and you can help us!

 Great outsourcing partners can sacrifice immediate gain to get long-term results.

 This engagement worked because BigCommerce progressively integrated Edvantis’ resources into their operations and treated the remote team as equal to internal ones.
-As Robert Alvarez further notes, “The bigger the project, the more engaged they were.
+Robert Alvarez further notes, “The bigger the project, the more engaged they were.
 Unlike some other teams I’ve worked with, they want to be challenged.”

 2. Communicate Your Business Dynamics